aschau-train/m3_c190_jan2022/NormalGitCycle.md

 > git pull
 * Switch the the working branch
 > git checkout featurebranch
-* And merge the latest changes into your branch
+* And merge the latest changes into your branch and include a commit comment -m
-> git merge main
+> git merge main -m "Merge main into featurebranch"